 Initial filling of the sumps should be accomplished with the blower not operating, in order to obtain the correct oil level.
-Approximate oil quantities required for blowers of the various models and configurations are listed in Table 3, page 12.
+Approximate oil quantities required for blowers of the various models and configurations are listed in Table 2, this page.

-The oil level should not fall below the middle of the site gauge when the blower is idle.
+The oil level should not fall below the middle of the site gaugewhen the blower is idle.